Compare Electricity Plans

 Here are the Origin Energy plans on our database for SEQ.
 These are products from a referral partner†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-Red Energy managed to take out five stars for its overall satisfaction, customer service and bill and cost clarity this year.
-For value for money it earned four stars, while for online tools and advice and ease of sign-up it scored just three stars.
+Red Energy managed to take out five-star reviews for its overall satisfaction, value for money, customer service, bill and cost clarity and ease of sign-up.
+It received four stars for online tools and advice.

 Here are Red Energy’s plans on our database for SEQ.
 These are products from a referral partner†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-This year, Alinta Energy scored four stars for its overall satisfaction and bill and cost clarity.
-Its value for money, customer service, online tools and advice and ease of sign-up however, notched a five-star rating.
+This year, Alinta Energy scored four stars across the board for overall satisfaction, value for money, customer service, bill and cost clarity, online tools and advice and ease of sign-up.

 Alinta Energy is one of the biggest electricity and gas suppliers in the southern states of Australia and one of the biggest gas retailers in Western Australia.
-Alinta Energy keeps things relatively simple with generally one or two market offers in each state that it serves.
-Its electricity plans previously came with significant discounts off usage charges but now focus instead on lower rates.
+Alinta Energy keeps things relatively simple with just one or two market offers in each state that it serves.
+Its electricity plans previously came with significant discounts on usage charges but now focus instead on lower rates and no discounts.
 There are no lock-in contracts or exit fees on Alinta’s deals and all rates are variable.
-Alinta also offers a competitive gas plan in the state for those who need dual fuel supply.
+Alinta also offers a competitive gas plan in the state for those who need a dual fuel supply.

 Here are the Alinta Energy plans on our database for SEQ.
 These are products from a referral partner†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.